 In this situation, the tenant may continue to pay rent at the existing rate and terms.
 If the landlord chooses to accept this without worrying about the legality of the occupancy, the tenant then becomes a ‘tenant at will’.
 This means that they are on the property ‘at the will of the landlord and they can be evicted at any time without notice.

 Otherwise, if a holdover tenant receives a notice to quit (or move out), they must leave or be subjected to a lawsuit for unlawful detainer.
 A holdover tenant will not be able to make an adverse possession claim if they have been told to leave.
 Thereafter, they are considered a criminal trespasser.

 A squatter can claim legal rights to a property after a certain time residing there.
 In New Jersey, it takes 30 years of continuous occupation for a squatter to claim a residential property, and 60 years of continuous possession to claim a woodland area (NJ Rev Stat § 2A:14-30 to 32 (2016)).
 When a squatter claims adverse possession, they have the opportunity to gain legal ownership of the property.
 At this point, the squatter has lawful permission to remain on the property and is no longer a criminal trespasser.

-If these five elements are not met, the squatter does not have grounds for adverse possession.
+If these five elements are not met along with obtaining color of title for 30 years and pay property taxes for 5 out of the 30 years, the squatter does not have grounds for adverse possession.